kentookura/forester.nvim/README.md

 - `Forester config`: Choose the config file from which to source the tree directories
 - `Forester transclude_new`: transclude a new tree at cursor position
 - `Forester link_new`: link a new tree at cursor position

-There is ongoing work on the Forester LSP, so I am not going to put effort into supporting completion in this plugin.

 # Installation